hilleremilia/BusinessCaseLastminute/README.md

 - Full address with city and coordinates
 - Price per night with currency

+Results can be filtered by price and sorted by name.

 ## The Details screen contains
 - Email address and phone number
 - Check-in and check-out times